vivshaw/politeiamancer/README.md

 ## Data Protection & Compliance

-politeiamancer complies with Reddit's [Developer Data Protection Addendum](https://www.redditinc.com/policies/developer-dpa) by simply not storing any comments.
+politeiamancer complies with Reddit's [Developer Data Protection Addendum](https://www.redditinc.com/policies/developer-dpa) by simply not storing any Reddit data.
 The comments are ingested into Kafka, streamed into Spark for analysis, and then dropped.
 All that is retained are the analytics results.

 ## Development